chives-network/chivesweave/README.md

 ```

 As with mainnet peers, each peer must be run in its own physical or virtual environment (e.g. on its own machine or in its own container or virtual machine).
-If you try to run two nodes within the same environment you will get an error like `Protocol 'inet_tcp': the name chivesweave@127.0.0.1 seems to be in use by another Erlang node`
+If you try to run two nodes within the same environment you will get an error like `Protocol 'inet_tcp': the name chivesweave@127.0.0.1 seems to be in use by another Erlang node`, stop and restart your node, will slove this issue.

 # HTTP API